quickflamingo/XGBoost_CTREE_predictive_maintenance/README.md

 </table>

-The confusion matrix for the predictions made on the test set with the XGBoost model is shown in Figure @ref(fig:cmxgb), and the evaluation metrics[3] in Table @ref(tab:evalxgb).
+The confusion matrix for the predictions made on the test set with the XGBoost model is shown in Figure 3, and the evaluation metrics[3] in Table 3.
 The model has an F1-score of 74.7%.
 The Precision of the model is 68.8%, which is lower than the Ctree model.
 However, the model achieves a Recall of 81.8%, which is greater than the Ctree model.
 The evaluated metrics suggests that the